sevcsik/sevdev.hu/posts/2015-08-28-the-self-keywords-ES2015-alternative.md

 *An interesting bit is that even `B.prototype.constructor.name` is `"B"`, the Chrome debugger still prints it as `Object { ... }`.
 After setting the constructor on the instance explicitly, the correct `B { ... }` form shows up.
-Apperently you don't need to do this if you're the `new` keyword.*
+Apperently you don't need to do this if you're the using the `new` keyword.*

 [1]: http://odetocode.com/blogs/scott/archive/2015/02/02/static-members-in-es6.aspx
 [2]: https://babeljs.slack.com